hscspring/nlm/README.md

 - StrRecall
 - NLURecall

 The last two is still in development.
-There is a python client example in the repo.
+There is a python client example (`client.py`) in the repo.

 ## Why

 The original intention is to build a memory part for [chatbot](https://yam.gift/2019/07/20/2019-07-20-ChatBot-Design/).
-I just want the chatbot to automatically memorize the nodes and relationships discovered in dialogue.
+We just want the chatbot to automatically memorize the nodes and relationships discovered in dialogue.
 The input was defined to be the output of NLU (understand) layer.
-I also want to use the information when the chatbot is responding to users.
+We also want to use the information when the chatbot is responding.
 So the output was defined to be the input of NLG (generate) layer or NLI (infer) layer.
 That's it.

 ## Batch

-We have written an example (under `./batch_example`) to add many nodes and relationships in one time.
+We have also written an example (under `./batch_example`) to add many nodes and relationships in one time.
 The data comes from [QASystemOnMedicalKG](https://github.com/liuhuanyong/QASystemOnMedicalKG), feel free to modify the code to fit your demand.

 ## Changelog